TheRandomMelon/OpenTurntable/README.md

 browser and connect to your application.

 ## Building
-To build a redistributable, production mode package, use `wails build`.
+To build a redistributable, production mode package, use `wails build -tags "production"`.